manutter51/beanbag/README.md

 statuses should begin with ":ok-", but fail and skip can use any status keys that you like (as long as they don't start with "ok-").

-Wrap your function call inside a when-result block to read the status keys used by ok, fail and skip.
-The structure of the when-result block is similar to condp (and _is_ a condp under the hood).
+Wrap your function call inside a cond-result block to read the status keys used by ok, fail and skip.
+The structure of the cond-result block is similar to condp (and _is_ a condp under the hood).

     (ns your.namespace